yuezk/postcss-urlrev/README.md

 Default: `the css file's folder`

 The `basePath` is used to calculate the absolute path of the url resource.
 By default, the value is the folder path of the css source file.
-If your should set this value based on your environment.
+You should set this value based on your environment.

 ### includeRemote